WHAT TO DO BEFORE, DURING, AND AFTER A FREEZE TO PROTECT YOUR PLANTS

-Hard freeze coming?
-Here’s how to protect your plants the RIGHT way!
-Winter’s chill is on the way, and as gardeners, we know that a hard freeze can do some serious damage to our precious plants.
+Do you have a hard freeze coming your way?
+If you’re worried about how to keep the frost from killing your plants, shrubs and other landscaping, here’s how to protect your plants the RIGHT way!
+Winter’s chill is on the way, and as gardeners, we know that a hard freeze can do some serious damage to our precious plants (and our curb appeal!)
 But don’t worry!
 With a little bit of prep, you can help your garden survive the cold and bounce back come spring.
-Here’s a simple guide to keep your plants cozy before and after a freeze. ❄️
+Here’s a simple guide to keep your plants cozy before, during and after a freeze. ❄️

-To protect your garden before an Arctic blast or hard freeze, focus on these three essential steps:
+To protect your garden before a hard freeze, focus on these steps:

 1. Insulate and Protect Plants

-Frost cloth traps radiant heat from the soil, prevents frost from forming directly on leaves, and can raise temps around your plants by 2–8°F often enough to save them.
+Frost cloth traps radiant heat from the soil, prevents frost from forming directly on leaves, and can raise temps around your plants by 2–8°F, often enough to save them.
+Be sure the fabric touches the ground to trap warmth, and secure it so it won’t blow away.

 Pro tip: Put frost cloth on before sunset, and anchor it to the ground so the warmth stays trapped.